BeginRefresh()will be queued until you call EndRefresh(). By caching all drawing commands that are called between

 is called.
 This of course can also enhance the performance significantly.

-does not support partial screen refresh or if autoscaling is enabled.
+encouraged on the host platform or if autoscaling is enabled.
 You can

 change this behaviour by passing

 BeginRefresh() will always use optimized refresh but this is

 not recommended because optimized refresh can also be slower than normal refresh

 in some cases.
 That is why you should leave the decision whether to use optimized